cosc-404-2022/lab9/README.md

 ## Getting Started

-### Sign up For Snowflake Trial
+### Sign up for Snowflake Trial

 Register for a free 30 day trial for Snowflake at [https://signup.snowflake.com/](https://signup.snowflake.com/).
 A credit card is not needed.
 The standard edition is sufficient.
 You can select any cloud provider.
-The screenshot below uses a Torono data centre of Microsoft Azure.
+The screenshot below uses a Toronto data centre of Microsoft Azure.

 ![Snowflake signup](img/snowflake_signup.png)
 ![Snowflake signup2](img/snowflake_signup2.png)